cara-tm/pat_article_social/help.md

 ##Purpose

-**Create social links for your articles (support for facebook, Twitter, G+, Pinterest, Tumblr, Pocket, Instapaper, Linkedin & Reddit) with an icon (optional and in SVG format) a share counting (optional) plus all needed Open Graph meta tags for your head document.**
+**Create social links for your articles (support for facebook, Twitter, G+, Pinterest, Tumblr, Pocket, Instapaper, Linkedin, Reddit & Dribbble) with an icon (optional and in SVG format) a share counting (optional) plus all needed Open Graph meta tags for your head document.**

 ##Plugin Preferences